 If you’ve experienced a panic attack—or watched a family member or friend go through one—you know that the physical and mental discomfort they bring on can feel endless.
 But how long, actually, do panic attacks last?
 Once your symptoms start, when can you expect relief, and is there anything you can do to shorten or prevent a panic attack?
-We turned to our board-certified psychiatrists for answers.
+We turned to our team of psychiatrists for answers.

 Panic attacks typically last between 5 and 30 minutes, although sometimes symptoms may linger for up to an hour, or, on rare occasions, longer.
 There are some things you can do to help stay calm during a panic attack and even reduce your chances of having one.
 But first, it helps to understand what exactly a panic attack is and what causes them.